pmh192/Tourneynizer/website/README.md

 1. Now you may run the app with command `npm start`.
 This will start the server on port 3000.
 If you need to change the start port, run `PORT=[myport] npm start`.
 2. The website should automatically open in your default web browser.
 If it doesn't, open your browser and navigate to `http://localhost:3000` or whatever port you started the server on.

+## Trouble running the app?
+Try the following:
+1. npm install -g npm@latest (don't worry if this fails its to update npm)
+2. rm -rf node_modules (to remove the existing modules.)
+3. npm install (to re-install the project dependencies.)

 ## Current Issues
 * Logout sometimes does not work correctly